 12. Owner's Certifications c.
 Check one of the following: a.
 The program regulation the rent charged to the is not more than the re comparable units.
-Own housing choice nt charged for o voucher tenant ther unassisted Lead-based paint disclosure require because this property was built or 1978. units must complete the following section for most recently leased comparable unassisted units within the premises.
-Address and unit number Date Rented Rental Amount The unit, common areas servicing the unit, and exterior painted surfaces associated with such unit or common areas have been found to be lead-based paint free by a 1. lead-based paint inspector certified under the Federal certification program or under a federally accredited State certification program.
+Own housing choice nt charged for o voucher tenant ther unassisted Lead-based paint disclosure requirements do not app because this property was built on or after January 1, 1978. units must complete th recently leased compar premises.
+Address and unit number The unit, common areas servicing the unit, and exterior painted surfaces associated with such unit or common areas have been found to be lead-based paint free by a 1. lead-based paint inspector certification program or under a for State certification program.
 2. 3. - ⊔ - A completed statement is attache disclosure of known information of and/or lead-based paint hazards in on lead-based paint b.
 The owner (including a party) is not the parent sister or brother of any the PHA has determine and the family of such o leasing of the unit, not would provide reasonal member who is a perso , child, grandpar member of the d (and has notifi determination) t withstanding suc ble accommodal in with disabilitie rent, grandchild, family, unless ed the owner hat approving the relationship, tion for a family es. sui res 14. pro 15. no areas or exterior painted surfaces, statement that the owner has pro information pamphlet to the family.
 The PHA has not screened the family tability for tenancy.
 Such screening ponsibility.
-The owner's lease must include we exist the PHA will arrange for inspectional tify the owner and family if the unit , including a vided the lead hazard ly. hily's behavior or is the owner's ord-for-word all dum.
-Print or Type Name of Owner/Owner Representative nt or Type Name of Household Head Owner/Owner Representative Signature Head of Household Signature Business Address Present Address Telephone Number Date (mm/dd/yyyy) Tel ephone Number Date (mm/dd/yyyy)
+The owner's lease must include we evisions of the HUD tenancy addendation.
+The PHA will arrange for inspection tify the owner and family if the unit , including a vided the lead hazard ly. hily's behavior or is the owner's ord-for-word all dum.
+Print or Type Name of Owner /Owner Represe itative Pri nt or Type Name of Household Head Owner/Owner Representative e Signature He ad of Household Signature Business Address Pre esent Address Telephone Number Date (mm/dd/yyyy) Tel ephone Number Date (mm/dd/yyyy)